kotoba-lang/kotoba-v2025/crates/010-logic/020-kotoba-os/README.md

 2. **Process Extraction**: ProcessHandler extracts processes from the story graph
 3. **Topological Sorting**: Processes are ordered based on `next` property links
 4. **OWL Reasoning** (optional): If enabled, OWL reasoning is performed on each process
+5. **SHACL Validation** (optional): If enabled, processes are validated against SHACL shapes
-5. **Actor Selection**: Mediator selects appropriate actors for each process
+6. **Actor Selection**: Mediator selects appropriate actors for each process
-6. **Execution**: Actors perform processes and return results
+7. **Execution**: Actors perform processes and return results
-7. **Provenance Recording**: All execution history is recorded in JSON-LD/PROV-O format
+8. **Provenance Recording**: All execution history is recorded in JSON-LD/PROV-O format

 ## Components